autocrypt/autocrypt/doc/level1.rst

     Passphrase-Format: numeric9x4
     Passphrase-Begin: 95

-If those digits are included in the headers like this, they may also be used in the descriptive text that is part of the Setup Message, to distinguish different messages.
+If those digits are included in the headers, they may also be used in the descriptive text that is part of the Setup Message, to distinguish different messages.